stefanyuk/EPAM-Final-project/README.md

 * /users/user_id
   * GET - get user with a given id in json format
-  * PUT - update user with a given id
+  * PATCH - update user with a given id
   * DELETE - delete user with a given id
 ---
 * /employees